 The first experiment suggests negative reviews trigger deeper elaboration on message information.
 Researchers suggest higher elaboration of conflicting messages favors the positive message, rather than the negative message, because people want to associate with positive objects (Hannah & Sternthal, 1984).
 For marketers, this means that contemplating negative reviews, balanced with positive reviews are not bad enough for consumers to reject a product or service outright.
 In fact, the attitudes toward the product in the second session were neutral for all groups.
 Marketers should encourage consumers to share and read reviews so that they may deliberate the pros and cons of purchasing a product.
-A recent study found that consumers were more likely to purchase products recommended by product reviewers who admitted to making prior purchase mistakes (Reich & Maglio, 2020)- a type of negative information companies often try to suppress.

 The second experiment suggests that negative reviews result in uncertain attitudes toward a product, but that attitude certainty increases over time.
 Researchers suggest increases in attitude certainty reflect deeper processing and more persistent attitudes (Rucker, et al., 2014).
 For marketers, this means that the presence of negative reviews might push a consumer to validate and strengthen their positive associations with the product or service.
 Consumers affirmed in their positive attitudes toward a product or service may resist further negative information.
-Marketers often focus on immediate effects of information on consumer attitudes; however, this experiment suggests important processing takes place over time.
+Marketers often focus on immediate effects of information on consumer attitudes, however, this experiment suggests important processing takes place over time.
 Again, marketers need not be dismayed by negative reviews, but should instead encourage consumers to validate the truth of their advertisements.
 The presence of negative reviews may in fact strengthen their case.